EmicoEcommerce/Magento2RobinHq/README.md

 ## Installation
 Prerequisites
- - Magento 2.2.0 or higer
+ - Magento 2.4.4 or higher
- - PHP 7.1 or higer
+ - PHP 8.0 or higher

 Install package using composer
 ```sh